Understanding the Types of Surgery for Head Injury: What are the Options?

 • Therapeutic hypothermia

-They also might try aspirating the hematoma first to see if that helps.
-If the aspiration does not work, then they will go ahead with the craniectomy.
+They also might try aspirating a hematoma if that is an option.
+If the aspiration does not work, then they will need to perform a craniectomy so that brain tissue is not damaged by pressure against the skull.

 5. Cranioplasty

-Finally, patients will usually have to undergo reconstructive surgery of their skull, also known as cranioplasty, after a head injury.
+Finally, patients will sometimes have to undergo reconstructive surgery of their skull, also known as cranioplasty, after a craniectomy.
 These surgeries mostly occur after the person recovers from their craniectomy.

 During a cranioplasty, the skull vault is repaired by inserting plastic or metal plates.
-Sometimes, if the damage was not too severe, the person’s own skull bone can be reinserted.
+Sometimes, if the damage is not too severe, the person’s own skull bone can be reinserted.

 Cranioplasty helps the person avoid recurrent brain damage, protects them from seizures, and relieves trephine syndrome, which sometimes occurs after the removal of a large skull bone.